MikeTannenbaum/mtdc-2022/_posts/2016-09-09-doing-the-thing.md

   - Creative Pursuits
   - Personal Growth
 tags:
+  - on/creativity
-  - creativity
+  - on/life
-  - life journey
+  - on/livelihood
-  - livelihood
+  - on/productivity
-  - mindful working
+  - on/mindfulness
-  - productivity
+  - on/work
 ---
 <h4>Do good work, with good people, and the rest will take care of itself.</h4>
 It's easy to get caught up in all the bullshit that surrounds us.
 Sorry to say it so bluntly, but it's true.
 Whether personal projects or professional endeavors, there's a lot of noise coming from all angles, making it difficult to focus on what really matters.